 Children with this mindset will be more likely to do their best and take risks.
 Setting realistic expectations is crucial, though: studies show that parents who believe their kids can do great things were more likely to have high-achieving students themselves.

-9) They help teach emotional intelligence in young children.
+9) They help teach emotional intelligence.

 Emotional intelligence refers to the ability of individuals (usually children) to express their emotions and recognize the emotions of others while working through issues that may arise daily.
 This gives rise to better problem-solving skills and an overall healthy coping mechanism for inevitable difficult situations.